United Nations Special Rapporteur on the rights of indigenous peoples

 Time: 5.00pm – 7.00pm

-Venue: Main Foyer, National Convention Centre
+Venue: Exhibition Area, Adelaide Convention Centre

 Cost: Inclusive for full Delegates

-Additional Tickets: $77
+Additional Tickets: $77 per person

 The Welcome Reception will take place after sessions on day one of the Conference.
-This function will provide delegates with the perfect networking opportunity to gain new contacts within the sector, and rekindle old acquaintances.
+This function will provide delegates with the perfect networking opportunity to gain new contacts within the sector and rekindle old acquaintances.

-Wednesday 13 September 2017
+Wednesday 4 September 2019